hchunhui/librime-lua/README.md

 Build
 ===
-librime-lua has two build mode: merged and separated.
+librime-lua is a RIME plugin.
+It has two build mode: merged and separated.
 Now the former mode is recommended for compatibility.

 The former mode merges the plugin code into one librime library.